drvinceknight/pfm/book/further-information/04-pip-installing/why/main.md

 ## What is the Python package index

-The Python package index commonly referred to as PyPi is:
+The Python package index commonly referred to as PyPI is:

 > "The Python Package Index (PyPI) is a repository of software for the Python
 > programming language."